 It’s huge; mind-bogglingly, overwhelmingly massive.
 An entire galaxy is simulated from private traders going about their business, to pirates getting up to no good.
 It’s the most ambitious 4X space game that you’re ever likely to find.

 At its core, it’s a tool for creating your own galaxies to play in.
 Players can curate the game to such a degree that one game could bear no resemblance to the next.
 Everything from the age of the galaxy to the aggression of pirates can be dictated before a game even begins.

 Star Wars: TIE Fighter Special Edition

-Its predecessor was great, there’s no doubt about it, but TIE Fighter let you play as an Imperial, and the Devil is always more fun.
+Its predecessor was great, there’s no doubt about it, but TIE Fighter’s campaign lets you play as an Imperial, and the Devil is always more fun.
 It was also, across the board, an improvement over X-Wing, from its graphics – now very dated, admittedly – to a targeting upgrade that allowed pilots to focus on specific parts of an enemy capital ship or station.

 Sins of a Solar Empire: Rebellion

-Played across a user-defined network of stars, players begin forging an empire around the gravity wells of planets with shipyards, research outposts, extractors and defence systems, then assembling fleets combining frigates, corvettes, cruisers and capital ships to map and eventually conquer neighboring systems.
+Sins of Solar Empire: Rebellion is played across a user-defined network of stars.
+Players begin forging an empire around the gravity wells of planets with shipyards, research outposts, extractors, and defence systems, then assemble fleets combining frigates, corvettes, cruisers, and capital ships to map and eventually conquer neighbouring systems.